marbetschar/marco.betschart.name/blog/the-foundations-of-my-personal-knowledge-management-system.md

 ---
-description: "Learn how I spent the last couple of weeks building the foundations for my Personal Knowledge Management System."
+description: "Learn how I spent the last couple of weeks building the foundations of my Personal Knowledge Management System."
 date: "2021-02-24"
 ---